-Flower Care Basics- horticulturist and gardening expert
+How to Care for Garden Flowers- horticulturist and gardening expert

-Properly space the plants, making sure they have sufficient room to reach their full size.
-Overcrowding means you will be thinning or dividing plants more often or battling disease problems instead of enjoying the full beauty the plants provide.
+Check the plant tag and set your plants at the proper spacing.
+Although they look small now, they will grow and need the space to reach full size.
+Planting them too close together means you will be thinning or dividing plants more often or battling disease problems instead of enjoying the full beauty the plants provide.

 Consider removing flowers on annuals at planting.
 This allows plants to focus energy on establishing roots instead of flowers.
 Can’t bear to do this?
 Then remove the flowers on every other plant or every other row.
 Then a week or two later remove the flowers on the remaining plants.
 You will soon be rewarded with full compact plants that will produce more flowers throughout the season.

 Pinch back long and leggy transplants.
 Use a hard pinch to remove the tip and several inches of stem.
 Use your pruners or fingers to remove stems just above a set of leaves.
 The remaining plant will still look good while you wait for new leaves and stems to grow and produce new blooms.

 Water newly planted flowers often enough to keep the top few inches of soil around the roots moist.
 In a few weeks, begin reducing watering frequency.
 Water thoroughly when the top few inches of soil are crumbly and moist.
 This encourages a robust root system better able to access water from a larger area.

 Once established, most plants only need to be watered once or twice a week.
 Adjust your watering based on the plant, your soil, and the weather.
 You will need to water more often during hot dry weather and less when temperatures.
 Those with sandy fast, draining soil will need to water more often than those with clay soil that retains moisture longer.
 Moisture-loving plants require more frequent watering than those that are drought-tolerant.